openedx/docs.openedx.org/source/educators/how-tos/communication/administer_discussions.rst

 more appropriate to delete rather than edit posts that consist of spam or include abusive language.

-.. removed note for open edx re deletion behavior in mobile apps.
-Posts can
-.. now be deleted in the mobile apps (though ability depends on permissions)
-..
-CT April 25, 2016

 #.
 View the live version of the course.